 A. No, storm water, basement sumps or run-off of any nature is strictly prohibited.

 Q. What is the monthly rate for service and how is it calculated?

 A. The Authority has fixed costs and variable costs, and approximately 40% of our costs are fixed, meaning that we have expenses regardless of whether you are using your facilities or not.
-As most of our system customers do not have meters, it has been determined the most equitable method to bill individual customers is be to bill “flat rate” per unit, where one unit is a single family home, and is assumed to utilize 250 gal/day on average.
-The cost in 2017 for a single family home is $30.00 per month regardless of use.
-The cost in 2018 will increase to $31.00 per month.
-Commercial entities are either (i) metered to determine the average use, divided by 250 gal/day to determine units, then multiply the units by the current rate, or (ii) for unmetered commercial accounts, we calculate the number of “units” the business is worth based on historical data and multiply it times the rate.
+As most of our system customers do not have meters, it has been determined the most equitable method to bill individual customers is be to bill “flat rate” per unit, where one unit is a single family home.
+The cost in 2018 for a single family home is $31.00 per month regardless of use.
+Entities that GLASWA has allowed to use a meter for billing purposes are charged $4.00 per 1,000 gallons.
 All customers pay the minimum of 1 unit.

 Q. Why not put meters on all homes and use the meters to determine how much each homeowner should pay?